Design, Implementation and Evaluation of an External Pose-Tracking System for Underwater Cameras: Conclusion

 In this paper we presented an external tracking system for underwater camera poses.
 With the HTC Vive, we used an inexpensive consumer VR tracking system.
 Given the tracking above the water surface and the result of the Hand-Eye calibration, a fused underwater camera pose can be estimated in real time.
 Each system component is individually analyzed and validated.
 Using the overall system, an average deviation of the camera pose from tracking to an optically determined camera pose of approximately 3 mm and 0.3° is achieved.
 With the external reference system, ground truth poses are available for the underwater camera which enables comprehensive underwater experiments.

-Future work will explore the possibility of an open source tracking driver.
+Future work will explore the possibility of an open-source tracking driver.
 In addition, two IMUs will be mounted next to the camera.
 One will be fused in the camera pose estimation, while the other will provide independent measurements which enables the evaluation on visual-inertial optical underwater methods.